javaJake/profileinspector/README.md

 It also complains if the PMS is violated by unexpected input or circular dependencies.

+## Code Quality
+This was written fairly quickly to just get a job done.
+It needs a lot of love.
+I apologize in advance for the mess.

 # Building
 To build, run:
 ````bash